University of Prince Edward Island: Academics

 UPEI's seven faculties (arts, business, education, nursing, science, sustainable design engineering and veterinary medicine) and two schools (Mathematical & Computational Sciences and Climate Change & Adaptation) offer a wide range of programs and degrees to undergraduate, graduate and doctoral students.
 Co-op programs have been established in Business Administration, Computer Science, Physics, and Dietetics.
 The University is presently developing a Faculty of Medicine, in association with the Memorial University of Newfoundland.

 Master's and Doctoral degree programs were first introduced through the Atlantic Veterinary College and, beginning in 1999, a Master of Science degree was offered through the Faculty of Science.
 In that same year the first students were admitted to the university's new Master of Education program.
 As of 2010, in addition to the MEd graduate program, the Faculty of Education offered a PhD in Educational Studies.
 The university also now offers a Master of Arts in Island Studies.
 Recently the Faculty of Business Administration began offering an Executive Master of Business Administration degree.
 Since 1998, The Centre for Conflict Resolution Studies has been offering courses leading to a Certificate in Conflict Resolution Studies.
 The Master of Applied Health Services Research (MAHSR) program is coordinated by the Atlantic Research Training Centre (ARTC).

 The Faculty of Education offers one-year (12 months) post-degree bachelor's degrees with specializations in international, adult, and indigenous education, French immersion and human resources development, a Master of Education (MEd) in leadership in learning, and a PhD in Educational Studies.

 The Department of Applied Human Sciences has an accredited dietitian program.
 The university is accredited by a professional organization such as the Dietitians of Canada and the university's graduates may subsequently become registered dieticians.

 The Faculty Development Office provides professional development courses applicable to many sectors and industries, including development programs for administrative assistants and new managers; collaboration, conflict, and communication training; and, financial management courses.

 Rankings

 In Maclean's 2023 Guide to Canadian Universities, UPEI was ranked eighth in the publication's category for "primarily undergraduate" Canadian universities.
+In 2025 UPEI improved to seventh.

 Research

 UPEI manages over $17 million in annual research expenditures.
 The on-campus biosciences and health research facility is used by researchers from UPEI, National Research Council (Canada), and Agriculture and Agri-Foods Canada.

 UPEI houses the L.M.
 Montgomery Institute, founded in 1993, which promotes scholarly inquiry into the life, works, culture, and influence of the Canadian writer, L.M.
 Montgomery.
-The collection of novels, manuscripts, texts, letters, photographs, sound recordings and artifacts and other Montgomery ephemera.
+The collection consists of novels, manuscripts, texts, letters, photographs, sound recordings and other Montgomery artifacts and ephemera.